United Kingdom-Riccarton: Building construction work

 Section III: Legal, economic, financial and technical information

-If required by the member state, bidders are required to be enrolled in the relevant professional l or trade register within the country in which they are established.
-For this procurement, this includes a requirement for all on site staff to be accredited under the Construction Skills Certificate Scheme (CSCS) or equivalent.
+If required by the state, bidders are required to be enrolled in the relevant professional or trade register within the country in which they are established.

-Bidders will be required to have a minimum ‘general’ yearly turnover of 40 000 000 GBP for the last 3 years.
+— bidders will be required to have a minimum ‘general’ yearly turnover of 201 000 000 AED for the last 3 years,

-It is a requirement of this contract that bidders hold, or can commit to obtain prior to the commencement of any contract, the types and levels of insurance listed below.
-Please note that these levels are 'for each and every claim' and there will be no limit of liability accepted.
-Bidders also must confirm they can provide the following supporting evidence at point of award.
+— it is a requirement of this contract that bidders hold, or can commit to obtain prior to the commencement of any contract, the types of insurance listed below.
+Bidders also must confirm they can provide the following supporting evidence at point of award,

-Bidders will be required to have a minimum ‘general’ turnover of 40 000 000 GBP for the last 3 years.
+Bidders will be required to have a minimum ‘general’ turnover of 201 000 000 AED for the last 3 years.

-4C.1 (question weighting 60 %) bidders will be required to provide 3 examples of works carried out in the past 5 years that demonstrate that they have the relevant experience to deliver the work as described in Part II.2.4 of the OJEU Contract Notice and provided project documentation.
+4C.1.
+(Question Weighting 75 %) Bidders will be required to provide three examples of works carried out in the past 5 years that demonstrate that they have the relevant experience to deliver the work as described in part II.2.4) of the OJEU contract notice and provided project documentation.

 Examples should include the following: